dr-joe-wirth/phantasm/docker_build_files/README.md

 ## 2.2.
 Excluding specific taxa from phylogenomic analyses (optional)
-It is possible to exclude specific taxa from the refined phylogeny.
-To do so, create a file named `excludedTaxids.txt` containing exactly one NCBI Taxonomy id per line in the directory where you call PHANTASM.
+It is possible to exclude specific taxa from the refined phylogeny using the flag `-E` or `--exclude_taxa`.
+To do so, create a file containing exactly one NCBI Taxonomy id per line in the directory where you call PHANTASM.
 The excluded ids can represent any taxonomic rank (eg. species, genus, family, etc.).
-This option is only relevant when using option 1 or option 2 (see below).
-This file should be in the same directory in which PHANTASM is called.
+This feature is only relevant when using [option 1](#31-option-1-unknown-reference-genomes-and-unknown-phylogenetic-markers) or [option 2](#32-option-2-unknown-reference-genomes-and-known-phylogenetic-markers).
 This feature is largely experimental and should be used with caution.

 # 3. Running PHANTASM
 There are three ways of running PHANTASM.
 As show in the table below, the best option to use largely depends on the answer to two questions: 1) do you know a suitable set of genomes? and 2) do you know a suitable phylogenetic marker(s) for your genome(s) of interest?